raviteja-ganta/raviteja-ganta.github.io/_posts/2022-01-07- Understanding gradient descent and Backpropagation.md

 featured_image: assets/images/Transformers/tf_2.jpg
 ---

+*This post is under development.
+Please come back later

 Gradient descent and backpropagation are workhorse behind training neural networks and understanding what's happeing inside these algorithms is atmost importance for efficient learning.
 This post gives in depth explanation of gradient descent and Backpropagation for training neural networks.